wvteijlingen/localeasy/README.md

 You can also just download and run the latest binary.

-## Project setup
+## Setup

 1. Make sure your Google Sheet is set up beforehand.
-See [Set up your sheet](#set-up-your-sheet).
+See [Sheet configuration](#sheet-configuration).
-1. In your project folder, run `localeasy init` to intialize your project configuration.
-Add the generated `localeasy.json` file to source control.
+1. In your project folder, run `localeasy init` to create a `localeasy.json` configuration file.
 1. Edit the created `localeasy.json` file.
 See [Project configuration](#project-configuration-localeasyjson-).
-1. Run `localeasy pull` to pull the latest translations.
-The first time you need to grant access to the spreadsheet.
-Simply follow the prompts in your terminal.

 ## Usage

-Simply run `localeasy pull` to pull the latest translations and generate updated localization files.
+Run `localeasy pull` to pull the latest translations and generate updated localization files.

 ## Project configuration